AdamT20054/DiscordTickers/README.md

 ## Built With

-Built with Discord.js V13, soon to be migrated over to Discord.py
+Built with Discord.js V13, price data is fetched from our local price database which aggrigates data from Coingecko and Kraken.

 ## Getting Started